-Department of Physics and Astronomy, Texas A&M University-Commerce,

-Commerce, Texas 75429, USA

-Institut für Kernphysik, Technische Universität Darmstadt, 64289 Darmstadt, Germany
+3Department of Physics and Astronomy, Texas A&M University-Commerce, Commerce, Texas 75429, USA 4Institut für Kernphysik, Technische Universität Darmstadt, 64289 Darmstadt, Germany

 One of the hot topics in hadron physics is the study of the new exotic charmonium states and the determination of their internal struture.
-Another important topic is the search for effects of the magnetic field created in high energy nuclear collisions.
+Another important topic is the study of the magnetic field produced in relativistic heavy ion collisions and its effects on observables.
 In this note we show that we can use ultra-peripheral collisions to address both topics.
-We compute the cross section for the production of the $D^+D^-$ molecular bound state in $\gamma - \gamma$ collisions.
-We also show how the magnetic field of the projectile can induce pion production in the target.
-Both processes have sizeable cross sections and their measurement would be very useful in the study of the topics mentioned above.
+We compute the cross section for the production of the D^+D^- molecular bound state in photonphoton collisions and also the cross section for π^0 production in the target induced by the magnetic field of the projectile.
+Both cross sections are sizeable and their measurement would be very useful to elucidate the above mentioned questions.